k2view-academy/K2View-Academy/articles/TDM/tdm_gui/23_task_globals_tab.md

 # Task Variables Tab

-The TDM enables overriding [Global variables](/articles/08_globals/01_globals_overview.md) on both environment and task levels:
+K2view's TDM enables overriding [Global variables](/articles/08_globals/01_globals_overview.md) on both environment and task levels:

 -  Setting variables on a task level only impacts the execution of a task.
 -  Setting variables on an environment impacts the execution of all tasks created on the [TDM environment](12_environment_globals_tab.md).